Architecture of Bangladesh

-Architecture of Bangladesh is intertwined with the architecture of the Bengal region and the broader Indian subcontinent.
+The architecture of Bangladesh is intertwined with the architecture of the Bengal region and the broader Indian subcontinent.
 The architecture of Bangladesh has a long history and is rooted in Bangladesh's culture, religion and history.
 It has evolved over centuries and assimilated influences from social, religious and exotic communities.
 The architecture of Bangladesh bears a remarkable impact on the lifestyle, tradition and cultural life of Bangladeshi people.
 Bangladesh has many architectural relics and monuments dating back thousands of years.

 Pala Buddhist architecture

 The Pala Empire was an early Indian empire of Bengali Buddhist dynasty ruling from Bengal (which included present-day Bangladesh) from the 8th to the 12th centuries.
 The Palas created a distinctive form of Bengali architecture and art known as the "Pala School of Sculptural Art."
 The central shrine of the Paharpur vihara was the mature form of a cruciform Buddhist shrine and Śikhara-śirsha-bhadra type.
 The gigantic structures of Vikramashila Vihar, Odantpuri Vihar, and Jagaddal Vihar were masterpieces of the Palas.
 These mammoth structures were destroyed by the forces of the infamous Bakhtiar Khilji.
 The Somapura Mahavihara, a creation of Dharmapala, at Paharpur, Bangladesh, is the largest Buddhist Vihara in the Indian subcontinent and has been described as a "pleasure to the eyes of the world."
 UNESCO made it a World Heritage Site in 1985.
 The Pala architectural style was followed throughout south-eastern Asia and China, Japan, and Tibet.
 Bengal rightfully earned the name "Mistress of the East".
 Dr. Stella Kramrisch says: "The art of Bihar and Bengal exercised a lasting influence on that of Nepal, Burma, Ceylon and Java."
 Dhiman and Vittpala were two celebrated Pala sculptors.
 About Somapura Mahavihara, Mr J.C.
 French says with grief: "For the research of the Pyramids of Egypt we spend millions of dollars every year.
 But had we spent only one per cent of that money for the excavation of Somapura Mahavihara, who knows what extraordinary discoveries could have been made".